Elliott Statement on Telecom Italia

-Since losing this pivotal vote, Vivendi has increasingly demonstrated that its interests at TIM are misaligned with those of other stakeholders.
-Vivendi continues to disrespect the will of its fellow shareholders and has waged a series of aggressive, relentless attacks against the Company, the Board and other stakeholders.
-In so doing, it is obstructing the new management team's ability to steer the Company back to stability and normality.

-Vivendi has refused to enter into a constructive dialogue with Elliott, objected to the Board's well-justified removal of TIM's Vivendi-backed CEO Amos Genish last year, and has repeatedly threatened to continuously wage proxy fights until it successfully regains control of the Company.
-All of these actions are consistent with both Vivendi's and its controlling shareholder Vincent Bolloré's extensive track record of disdain for basic good governance practices.
+Elliott Advisors (UK) Limited, which advises funds (together "Elliott") that have a substantial holding in the shares of Telecom Italia ("the Company", or "TIM"), welcomes today's recommendation by ISS to vote against Vivendi's proposals at TIM's upcoming Annual General Meeting on March 29.
+ISS rightly concludes that Vivendi has failed to make a compelling case that change to the Company's Board of Directors is warranted, nor presented any substantive argument related to performance.
+Elliott notes ISS's observation that for a campaign focused on governance-based arguments, the corporate governance track record of Vivendi's controlling shareholder, Bolloré, is far from ideal, with governance and disclosure practices far below French market standards and a history of related-party transactions and conflicts of interest.
+ISS concludes that "Vivendi's arguments are mostly based on governance, though Vivendi's own past actions undermine its moral authority in this case and may actually justify the steps taken by the Elliott-[nominated] directors."

-Elliott believes Vivendi's nominees are unsupportable, lack true independence, and would simply return control to a group with demonstrable conflicts of interest, related party transactions and a history of undermining TIM shareholders.
-Elliott believes it is time to give TIM and its independent Board stability and space to implement its strategy, to achieve much-needed reform and to deliver sustainable shareholder value.
-It is time for TIM to shake off the damaging management of the past and reaffirm its decision to move confidently into the future.
-It is time for TIM, in the words of its new CEO, to become a "normal company".
+Elliott reiterates its view that Vivendi's nominees are unsupportable, lack true independence and would simply return control to a group with demonstrable and unacceptable conflicts of interest.
+Elliott calls upon Vivendi to end the fighting and to give TIM and its independent Board the stability and space required to implement its strategy, and to deliver sustainable shareholder value.

 In order to share its perspectives with its fellow shareholders, Elliott has today launched a new website, www.Time-For-TIM.com, where both the presentation and related materials are available to view and download.
 Interested parties are encouraged to visit the website to receive additional information and to sign up for future updates.